9 May 1949 (age 68)

 Several of Joel's songs have grown out of specific personal experiences, including "Piano Man," which he wrote describing his regular job playing at a Los Angeles piano bar in the early 1970s, and "Scenes From An Italian Restaurant," purportedly written about either the Syosset mainstay Christiano's or a similar eatery in New York City's Little Italy.
 His song "Vienna" was supposedly written about a visit to his father in Europe, while "Big Shot" was based on a bad date with Mick Jagger's ex-wife Bianca.

 In a Playboy interview, Joel indicated that "Rosalinda's Eyes" was penned for his mother, Rosalinda, as the song his father should have written for her.

-“Only The Good Die Young” created a bit of a stir within the religious community when it was first released in 1977.
+"Only The Good Die Young" created a bit of a stir within the religious community when it was first released in 1977.
 Some radio stations even refused to give the song any airtime.
 It is said that while Joel was doing a show in St. Louis, he had been specifically asked not to perform the song during the show and even received death threats; in response, Joel played it twice.
-Joel has said about the song that “the point of the song wasn’t so much anti-Catholic as [it was] pro-lust”.
+Joel has said about the song that "the point of the song wasn't so much anti-Catholic as pro-lust".

 His music reflects influences from many different genres including European classical composers, Aaron Copland, 1950s doo wop, Broadway/Tin Pan Alley, jazz, blues, punk, ska, gospel, pop, and even Russian folk songs, to straight-up rock & roll.
 This has, in part, led to his broad success over a long period of time, but made him difficult to categorize in popular music today.